 Store-bought lobster ravioli makes a quick and easy dinner for busy weeknights, but what’s the best sauce for lobster ravioli?
 Here’s a quick and easy lobster ravioli sauce recipe that you can whip up in the same amount of time it takes to boil water for the pasta.
 It’s a creamy red sauce with a flavor that reminds me of lobster bisque.
 I use this cream sauce for lobster ravioli, but it’s good on many seafood and pasta dishes.

 Lobster is usually seen as an extravagance and when I’m making something with it, I try to use every last morsel of that pricey ingredient.
-Therefore, any time I make lobster rolls, I always use the shells to make a homemade lobster stock, which then gets used for a lobster bisque.
+Therefore, any time I make a Connecticut lobster roll, I always use the shells to make a homemade lobster stock, which then gets used for a lobster bisque.

 By comparison, lobster ravioli is a relative bargain.
 Usually about $5-$7 for a 12-ounce package.
 But what’s the best sauce to go with it?
 Those there’s no “right or wrong” answer (taste is subjective, after all), I do have a preference.

 Table of Contents

 What sauce is best on lobster ravioli?

 You could use a simple brown butter sauce like I make for my sweet potato gnocchi, but for lobster, my top choice is a creamy bisque-like sauce that really highlights the flavor of the succulent shellfish and tender pasta.
 This is my favorite lobster ravioli sauce and I think you’ll be a fan, too.